“In her volcanic 43 years, Judy Garland has already lived a good number of the cat’s traditional nine lives.” – Norman J. Zierold, 1966

 February 14, 1933: Frances (Judy) performed at the Lancaster Campfire Girls’ Valentine’s Day Party in Lancaster, California.

 February 14, 1938: Here are two more examples of Judy posing with various newspapers while in her hotel in New York.
 The photos were then used by local papers, here “The Dayton Daily News” (Dayton, Ohio) and “The Boston Globe.”
 Judy was in New York appearing at Loew’s State in support of Everybody Sing, her very first appearance on the New York stage.
 She was a huge success.

 February 14, 1942: Judy served as Matron of Honor at the wedding of actor Don Defore (best known today as “Mr. B.” from the 1950s TV series “Hazel”) to his fiancee Marion, which took place at the Chapman Park Chapel in Los Angeles, followed by a wedding breakfast at the Brown Derby.

-February 14, 1944: Meet Me In St. Louis filming continued.
+February 14, 1944: Filming on Meet Me In St. Louis continued.
 A memo was typed and distributed on this day, which read:

 9:23-10:58 Note – At 9:23 Miss Garland’s mother phones Judy was feeling ill but had left for studio anyway.
 9:35 arrived thru gate. at 9:55 call came from her dressing room Miss Garland lying down ill and makeup not started.
 At 10:02 Mr Freed and Mr Friedman went to dressing room.
 At 10:15 Friedman phoned from dressing room Judy would be on set in 20 minutes – on set 10:50 – getting dressed to 10:58.